Usage

 For each Usage Period, we consider your overall Storage Usage to be the highest level of Storage Usage recorded during that Usage Period.

-User count or user's status has no relation to storage usage.
-Your site's storage usage will not be reduced if you disable users.
-If the file or folder is stored in Files.com, it counts toward storage usage.
+User Count or has no relation to storage usage.
+Your site's Storage Usage will not be reduced if you disable or remove users.

 Transfer Usage

-Transfer Usage is the sum of the total number of bytes transferred from the Files.com network on behalf of your site during the Usage Period.
+Transfer Usage is the sum of the total number of bytes transferred to or from the Files.com network on behalf of your site during the Usage Period, regardless of the interface used.

-Files.com offers storage in various "Regions" around the globe (for example: Japan, Singapore, Australia, and Germany are each considered a separate region).
-Transfer Usage is calculated for each Region and then summed together, transfer usage resulting from Files.com storage is referred to as Native inbound or Native outbound.
-Moving or copying a file from one Region to another is counted as transfer in the receiving Region, plus its upload date for the purpose of Storage Usage is reset.
+Files.com offers storage in various Regions around the globe (for example: Japan, Singapore, Australia, and Germany are each considered a separate region).
+Transfer Usage is calculated for each Region and then summed together.
+Moving or copying a file from one Region to another is counted as Transfer Usage in the sending Region, plus its upload date for the purpose of Storage Usage is reset.

 When Does Traffic Flow Through Files.com's Network For Remote Server Mount

-Currently this is fully supported for the Amazon S3 remote server type, and partially supported for Wasabi, Backblaze, and S3 Compatible remote server types.
+This direct routing capability is fully supported for Amazon S3 and partially supported for Wasabi, Backblaze, and other S3-compatible remote server types.

 Usage Caps, Limits, or Reports by User or Folder